imthezoro/crediTask/Readme.md

 ### Installation
 1. Load extension from `extension/` directory in Chrome
-2. Configure API endpoint in extension settings
+2. No manual API configuration needed — environment is auto-detected via `extension/env-config.js`
-3. Users authenticate via popup linking to web app
+3. Users authenticate via popup linking to the web app

 ### How it works
 1. Extension captures prompt text from supported AI platforms
-2. Sends enhancement request to `/api/enhance` endpoint
+2. Sends enhancement request to `/api/extension/enhance` endpoint
 3. Displays enhanced prompt to user
 4. Logs session data for analytics